THE GALAPAGOS FINCH

 Can be seen on: Santa Cruz, Isabela, Fernandina, Santiago, Genovesa, Rabida, Pinta, Pinzon, Daphne, Marchena

-The Large Ground Finch is the largest of the thirteen Galapagos species, and also has the largest beak, which it uses to good effect cracking open nuts.
+The Galapagos Large Ground Finch is the largest of the thirteen Darwin's Finch species and also has the largest beak.
+They use their beaks to good effect cracking open nuts.
 The male’s feathers are black from beak to foot, while the female large ground finch’s plumage is brown with streaks.
-The birds mate for life, with the nesting season taking place between December and June when food supplies are abundant.
+The Large Ground Finch mates for life, with the nesting season taking place between December and June when food supplies are most abundant.

 Conservation Status: Least Concern